captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Nor have I.
 ---
 ## ESTHER:
-Maybe it ain't such a good idea, Mrs. Van Buren.
+Maybe it ain't such a good idea,
+---
+Mrs. Van Buren.
+---
 I ain't really got much to say.
 ---
 ## MRS. VAN BUREN:
-Goodness, of course you do —
+Of course you do
 ---
 ## ESTHER:
-(With conviction.)
 No, I don't!
-I live in a rooming house with seven unattached women and sew intimate apparel for ladies, but that ain't for a gendeman's eyes.
-Sure I can tell him anything there is to know about fabric, but that hardly seems a life worthy of words.
 ---
+I live in a rooming house
+---
+with seven unattached women
+---
+and sew intimate apparel for ladies,
+---
+but that ain't for a gentleman's eyes.
+---
+Sure I can tell him everything there is to know about fabric,
+---
+but that hardly seems a life worthy of words.
+---
 ## MRS. VAN BUREN:
 It is a beginning.
+---
-Come Esther, don't be shy.
-(Airs.
-Van Buren sits at her dressing table and retrieves a sheet of stationery.)
+Come on Esther, don't be shy.
+---
 Now, how shall we start?
-14
 ---
 ## ESTHER:
 I don't know.